KNowledgeOnWebScale/ODRL-Landscape/README.md

 # ODRL Landscape

+**NOTE: as of 06/10/2025 the ODRL Landscape document will be maintained (via PRs) at the W3C ODRL repository: https://github.com/w3c/odrl/tree/master/landscape**

 This document is collaborative effort that attempts to collect all projects, tooling and implementations that work with the Open Digital Rights Language (ODRL).

 ## What is ODRL?